 Key Learning Areas are the areas into which subjects are grouped.
-These are Religion, English, Mathematics, Science, Human Society and Its Environment (HSIE), Personal Development Health Physical Education (PDHPE), Technology and Applied Studies (TAS) and Creative and Performing arts (CAPA).
+These are Religion, English, Mathematics, Science, Human Society and Its Environment (HSIE), Personal Development Health Physical Education (PDHPE), Technology and Applied Studies (TAS), Vocational Education and training (VET), and Creative and Performing arts (CAPA).